Google Search Appliance software version 6.2

 Connector sessions run in a stateless condition.
 Ensure that the connection with a content management system is available each time the connector starts a task.
 The connector manager keeps calling the connector to get new documents.

-The return value of the DocumentList
+The return value of the DocumentList object enables a connector

 to specify how the connector manager handles traversal.
 If after reading documents,